 The SENDCo has a team of approximately 20 Learning Support Assistants (LSAs).
+Each classroom has an LSA, who supports all the children with SEND in that class, including those with EHCPs.

-There are four Lead LSAs, who each specialise in an area of SEND or need:
+There are four Lead LSAs, who each specialise in an area of SEND or need.
+They work, as required, with individuals and small groups.